aryanptl01/CS50-Harvard-Problem-Set-Solutions-2020/README.md

 Notes
 ----------

-- All codes in this repository have passed the make50 with a 100% so you don't have to worry about the code bein inaccurate.
+- All codes in this repository have passed the make50 with a 100% so you don't have to worry about the code being inaccurate.
-- I'll still let you guys know of how much my solutions have scored.
+- I'll also upload the score of my solutions.
 - Suggestions to make the code better are welcome!

 References